-Ask any business attorney, family law attorney, or an estate planning attorney about the consequences of doing any sort of “do-it-yourself” legal process.
+Ask any business Lawyer, family law Lawyer, or an estate planning Lawyer about the consequences of doing any sort of “do-it-yourself” legal process.
 The legal system is complex and constantly changing.
 And if you’re not careful, you could leave behind a huge mess for your loved ones to clean up.

 3. “I have a will.
 That’s good enough.”

 A will is not the same as an estate plan.
 A will is a document that is just a small part of the estate plan.
 An estate plan takes into consideration many different legal documents and how they work together.
 The estate planning Lawyer will make sure all the legal documents, including the will, are in perfect order.

 In the event of your death, there will be no family or business associate discord, confusion, or legal holdups.
 The process of handing your estate over to your beneficiaries will be smooth.